lesaint/lesaint.github.io/_posts/articles/2014-10-25-setting_up_a_minecraft_server_on_google_compute_engine.md

 >this script starts the Minecraft server with 1Gb heap.
 Make sure you choose an instance with enough memory or change the `-Xmx` and `-Xms` values.

-Minimal configuration needed is to create a file which Minecraft will read to know wheter you accepted the Minecraft EULA or not.
+Minimal configuration needed is to create a file which Minecraft will read to know whether you accepted the Minecraft EULA or not.

 When run for the first time, Minecraft server create the file and asks you to modify it and restart the server.